Skip to main content

 In summary, while diet does play a role in cholesterol levels, the liver’s production and regulation of cholesterol are the primary determinants of LDL cholesterol levels in most individuals.
 The body’s intricate system of cholesterol synthesis, LDL receptor activity, and PCSK9 regulation works together to maintain cholesterol balance.

-When it comes to coronary heart disease, LDL Cholesterol is considered to be the main determinant of the build up in coronary plaque that occurs in about 50% of our population by the age of 60.
-Plaque is the first of four processes that lead to a heart attack, each featured in stories overt the next few months.
+1. When it comes to coronary heart disease, LDL Cholesterol is considered to be the main determinant of the build up in coronary plaque that occurs in about 50% of our population by the age of 60.
+Coronary plaque is the first of four processes that lead to a heart attack, each featured in stories over the next few months.

 For other stories related to cholesterol, coronary heart disease, and LDL, explore the archives by entering a tag under the search function above.